eugli/accents/README.md

 </p>
 <br/>

-*Note: This version does not work on Google Docs and Gmail.
+*This version does not work on Google Docs and Gmail.
 Download it now, and we will have a fix soon.*

 ## Installation
 You can download it [here.](https://chrome.google.com/webstore/detail/accents-spanish-portugues/laiognlohmgkmlfchcclnjnafgeinnpg)